hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 ---
 author: Hassan Anees
-title: "Enrich Your Unified Audit Log with Purview Retention Policies "
+title: "Enrich Unified Audit Log with Purview Retention Policies "
 description: Most organizations have a gap in the quality of logs coming into their tenant.
 This quick walkthrough will ensure critical logs like MailItemsAccessed are included in Unified Audit Log.